The brand lives through your people

 What if … a staff person could click File/New in Microsoft Word and end up with a template for a letter that is already pre-configured with the logo, colors, address, brand promise and a style sheet pre-defined for fonts, margins, paragraphs and bullets?
 And do the same for PowerPoint, with a choice of two or three different design systems?
 And have Memo and Fax forms accessible at the click of a mouse, already designed and formatted?
 No more copy and paste of the logo, no more “this is my version of the brand.”

-Most offices now have color laser printers … it’s possible to eliminate printed stationery and create all of your letters and forms in your word processing software, color or black and white.
+Most offices now have color laser printers … it’s possible to cut printed stationery and create all of your letters and forms in your word processing software, color or black and white.
+It streamlines managing inventory and reduces costs.

 And what if your internal communications team had a reference guide to the brand color palette, with all colors defined in RGB, CMYK, PMS colors and HTML, so each time someone applied the corporate blue, it’s the same blue?